 They lowered the quality of items.
 “A supplier I used specialized in excellent quality sterling silver and then stopped carrying it; they said that they felt it was too expensive.
 They now offer lower quality goods, and I no longer order from them.” - Donna Wasilewski

 They made me feel unimportant.
 “They sent me a card on my birthday and staff always welcomed me by name - now it isn't important to learn their regulars’ names.” - Brenda Stansfield.

 “[They called] my phone, emailed or texted me for a sale.” - Jill Klucher

 A personalized note came with an order once, signed by the employee that packed it with a clear "Thank you!"
-A few years later, from the same store I received a scribbled signature that wasn't even legible.
-I thought "why even bother, if you aren't going to make the effort anymore?" – Tamara Champion
+A few years later, I received a scribbled signature from the same store that wasn't even legible.
+I thought, "why even bother if you aren't going to make an effort anymore?" – Tamara Champion

 “My grocery store cut out their bagger positions and I was ticked that I had to ask for someone to load my $300 in groceries myself.
 I switched stores at that point.
 Service is key.” - Lori Carlisle

 Theresa Watts said, “Great question!
 As I reflect on my own favorite places and think about the things I stopped doing in my own business... like offering spa water on the weekends.
 I'm sure it matters, it is difficult to determine what small thing really matters!”

 That’s so true.
 While speaking in San Francisco last weekend, a Facebook fan told me she followed me “back when you used to welcome every single person who joined your fan page.
 I guess you’re too busy.”